-Effective for pregnancy leaves commencing after May 1, 2010, Full-time Members who provide the University with proof that they have applied for and are eligible to receive employment insurance benefits pursuant to the Employment Insurance Act as amended, will be paid an allowance in accordance with Supplementary Employment Insurance.
-In respect of the period of pregnancy leave, payments made according to Supplementary Employment Insurance will consist of the following:

-- (i) for the first two (2) weeks, payments equivalent to ninety-five percent (95%) of the nominal salary for her rank, which she was receiving on the last day worked prior to the commencement of the pregnancy leave, and - (ii) fifteen (15) additional weeks, payments equivalent to the difference between the sum of weekly EI benefits the Member is eligible to receive and any other earnings received by the Member, and ninety-five percent (95%) of the actual salary for her rank which she was receiving on the last day prior to the commencement of the pregnancy leave. - (iii) According to the Ontario Employment Standards Act, the Member, after pregnancy leave, is also entitled to a thirty-five (35) week unpaid parental leave.
-She may also, if she chooses, utilise her accumulated vacation entitlement if it does not contravene another article in this Collective Agreement.
+- (vi) An employee entitled to pregnancy leave under this Article who provides the University with proof that she has applied for and is eligible to receive Employment Insurance (EI) benefits pursuant to the Employment Insurance Act as amended, will be paid an allowance in accordance with supplementary employment top up benefit.
+In respect of the period of pregnancy leave, payments made according to supplementary employment top up benefit will consist of the following: - a. for the first two (2) weeks, payments equivalent to ninety-five percent (95%) of the nominal salary for her rank, which she was receiving on the last day worked prior to the commencement of the pregnancy leave, and - b. up to a maximum of fifteen (15) additional weeks, payments equivalent to the difference between the sum of weekly EI benefits the Member is eligible to receive and any other earnings received by the Member, and ninety-five percent (95%) of the actual salary for her rank which she was receiving on the last day prior to the commencement of the pregnancy leave. - c.
+According to the Ontario Employment Standards Act, the Member, after pregnancy leave, is also entitled to a thirty-five (35) week unpaid parental leave.
+A Member who provides the University with proof that she continues to be eligible to receive Employment Insurance (EI) benefits pursuant to the Employment Insurance Act as amended, will be paid, for twelve (12) weeks, the difference between the sum of weekly EI benefits she is eligible to receive and any other earnings by the Members, and ninety-five percent (95%) of the nominal salary for her rank which she was receiving on the last day prior to the commencement of the leave. - (vii) The Member may also, if she chooses, utilize her accumulated vacation entitlement if it does not contravene Article 17.11(b).

-(c) Parental Leave for the Parent Who Has Not Given Birth
+(b) Parental Leave for the Parent Who Has Not Given Birth